skupperproject/skupper-example-yaml/README.md

 ## Overview

-This example is a variant of [Skupper Hello World][hello-world] that is deployed using YAML resource definitions instead of imperative commands.
+This example is a variant of [Skupper Hello World][hello-world] that is deployed using YAML custom resources instead of imperative commands.

 It contains two services: